Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

     }
     setupCliDeployModule(cli);

 Run the command below on your terminal.
-Paste the signKey value and the address from the decrypted concordium-backup.concordiumwallet.json file.
+Paste the signKey value and the address from the `your wallet export file<signkey>`.

 .. code-block:: console